CrypToolProject/CTTS/README.md

 # CTTS: CrypTool Transcriber &amp; Solver

 CrypTool Transcriber &amp; Solver is a ciphertext transcription and cryptanalysis tool initially developed by George Lasry and now maintained by the CrypTool team.
 The tool is written in Java; the user interface is built using JavaFx.
+It was formerly known as OTA (Offline Transcription Application).

-The following documentation is based on the "May 10, 2022 Version 3.2" documentation written initially by George Lasry.
+The following documentation is based on the "May 10, 2022 Version 3.2" OTA documentation written initially by George Lasry.
 It was converted from Word format to this document here, to have a single online version of the documentation.

 ## ℹ️ About